jjmachan/fluent-python/_posts/2021-07-02-ch1-data-model.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="Python-Data-Model">Python Data Model<a class="anchor-link" href="#Python-Data-Model"> </a></h2><p>To undertant how python works as a framework it is crutial that you get the Python Data Model.
+<h2 id="Pythonic-Card-Deck">Pythonic Card Deck<a class="anchor-link" href="#Pythonic-Card-Deck"> </a></h2><p>To undertant how python works as a framework it is crutial that you get the Python Data Model.
 Python is very consistent and by that I mean that once you have some experince with the language you can start to correctly make informed guesses on other features about python even if its new.
 This will help you make your objects more pythonic by leveraging the options python has for:</p>
 <ol>
 <li>Iteration</li>
 <li>Collections</li>